Reference

 Film theory: an explanation for why so many overproduced movies are emotionally unsatisfying

-If you've ever watched a movie where the climax was approaching and the story just started getting too big for its britches, and the filmmakers kept adding ridiculous twists and turns, and upping the ante, and instead of feeling like the movie was getting more interesting, instead it became harder to suspend disbelief and the story started to feel disconnecting, or you began wondering how much longer the movie will take, how much more climatic this already hyped-up scene will get... congratulations, you have experienced what I term,
+If you've ever watched a movie where the climax was approaching and the story just started getting too big for its britches, and the filmmakers kept adding ridiculous twists and turns, and upping the ante, and instead of feeling like the movie was getting more interesting, instead it became harder to suspend disbelief and the story started to feel disconnecting, or you began wondering how much longer the movie will take, how much more climactic this already hyped-up scene will get... congratulations, you have experienced what I term,

 "When Anything Can Happen, Nothing Matters."